department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md

 We conducted a hybrid card sort via [Optimal Workshop](https://www.optimalworkshop.com).
 An hybrid card sort asks participants to sort a list of items into provided categories, or create and name a category if one of the provided categories doesn't feel right.

 Participants completed 2 different card sorts: one to evaluate audience labels, and one to evaluate topic labels.
-Both groups received the same cards and categories for topics.
+Both groups received the same Veteran-facing cards and categories for topics.
+SMEs receieved an additional set of cards focusing on non-beneficiary labels.
 We wanted to test some non-Veteran audience labels with SMEs, so we created a separate sort for Veterans and SMEs to test audience labels.

-- The audience card sort for Veterans contained 13 cards and 9 categories.
+- __Veteran audience card sort:__ The audience card sort for Veterans contained 13 cards and 9 categories.
-- The audience card sort for SMEs contained 21 cards and 14 categories
+- __SME audience card sort:__ The audience card sort for SMEs contained 21 cards and 14 categories, including both Veteran-facing and non-beneficiary labels.
-- The topic card sort for both participant groups contained 16 cards and 6 categories.
+- __Topic card sort:__ The topic card sort for both participant groups contained 16 cards and 6 categories.

 - The studies were open from August 31 - September 14.
 We had originally planned to close both on September 11, but extended the time due to the Labor Day holiday.

 ### Participants

-We used Perigean to recruit Veteran participants, and our team's product owner emailed a link to the card sort for SME participants.
+We used Perigean to recruit 50 Veteran participants, and our team's product owner emailed a link to the card sort to about 40 SME participants.

 - 39 Veterans of 47 Veterans completed the topic card sort
 - 39 of 42 Veterans completed the audience card sort